chrisbeckett/wiz-sar-test-tf/README.md

 Prior to downloading and running the templates, it is recommended to create a new, isolated cloud sandbox in order to run the tests.
 In essence, the templates provide a safe space to test out and get used to SAR without the risk of compromising live services or applications.

+Objects are created with the lowest risk profile.
+For example, PaaS databases contain no data and network security groups / firewall rules are not attached to a live network card or subnet.

 Creating a new AWS account / Azure subscription / GCP project may also provide financial benefits as **the templates will always try to provision services at the lowest / cheapest SKU** and new accounts tend to provide free tier limits at this level, making testing a cost effective endeavour.

 ## Other notes